UniFi Network Comparison Charts

 We'll start by looking at all of the current options for UniFi gateways, including some older ones that Ubiquiti no longer lists on their official store.

-Current Gateways
+Current UniFi Gateways

-Unlisted Gateways
+Unlisted UniFi Gateways

 These may still be for sale, but are not promoted on the Ubiquiti website or listed in their respective categories in the Ubiquiti store.
+The USG and USG-Pro are legacy products, and should not be considered for new installs.

 • UniFi Security Gateway (USG)